About the Editors

 Eytan obtained a Ph.D. in Genetics from the Hebrew University of Jerusalem, Israel, studying the molecular basis of common fragile sites in the human genome, under the guidance of Professor Batsheva Kerem.
 He then moved to the Netherlands Cancer Institute in Amsterdam, to work as a Research Fellow with Professor Reuven Agami.
 His research focused on discovering microRNAs with novel tumorigenic and tumour-suppressive functions.
 Eytan moved into science publishing and joined Nature Protocols in January 2013.
 He has been part of the Nature Reviews Molecular Cell Biology team since 2014.

-Eytan is primarily responsible for the areas of gene expression, nucleic acid metabolism, chromatin and chromosome biology, and nuclear organization, as well as for technologies and techniques.
+Eytan is primarily responsible for the areas of gene regulation, nucleic acid metabolism, chromatin and chromosome biology, and nuclear organization, as well as for technologies and techniques.

 Eytan is based in the Berlin office, Germany.

-Lisa completed her Ph.D. in Biological Sciences at the MRC Laboratory of Molecular Biology, University of Cambridge, during which she explored WNT signalling and developmental genetics in fly and human (cancer cell lines).
-After a short Post-Doc, in April 2021, Lisa joined the BMC Series as an Editor of BMC Ophthalmology, BMC Gastroenterology and BMC Zoology.
-In August 2022 she joined Nature Reviews Molecular Cell Biology as a locum Associate Editor.
+Lisa completed her Ph.D. in Biological Sciences at the MRC Laboratory of Molecular Biology, University of Cambridge, during which she explored WNT signalling and developmental genetics in flies and in human cancer cell lines.
+After a short Post-Doc, in April 2021, Lisa joined Springer Nature as the Editor of BMC Ophthalmology, BMC Gastroenterology and BMC Zoology.
+In August 2022 she moved to the Nature Reviews division.
+She was first locum Associate Editor on Nature Reviews Molecular Cell Biology, and after a short period of time with the Cross-Journal Editorial team, she returned to NRMCB in 2024.

 Lisa is based in the Berlin office, Germany.